apaladines-techconsulting/Interview_Questions/README.md

 ## Swift vs Objective-C:
 Was developed from C and C++

+`Swift`:
-`Swift` is a modern and expressive language with strong typing `(variables can be explicitly declared)` and Type Inference where swift's compiler can infer the data type of a variable based on its initial value.
-Error handling and optionals to enhance code reliability.
-ARC (Automatic Reference Counting) meaning automatic memory management. typoe safety, type inference, generics,
+- Is a modern and expressive language with strong typing `(variables can be explicitly declared)` and Type Inference where swift's compiler can infer the data type of a variable based on its initial value.
-`Objective-C` is an established, dynamic language that integrates well with C. It offers powerful runtime features and is suitable for legacy projects.
-It can also be gradually adopted in Swift projects.

-Objg: Reference type, we need to manage the memory by ourselfs
-Swift: Reference and

-OOPS on C and CPP

-###### Objc:
-- Everything is classes, theres no structs
-- protocols
-- category
-- Enum -> But used with Int only
+- Error handling and optionals to enhance code reliability.
+- ARC (Automatic Reference Counting) meaning automatic memory management.

-- Reference Type
+- Type safety, type inference, generics.
-    - NSString
-    - NSArray
+- Managers reference and Value types.
-    - NSDictionary
+- `Characteristics:`

-NSNameSpace

-Actor -> Only one trhead can change the value weak -> strong -> atomic -> Thread Safe: Only one trhead can change the value nonatomic -> NONThread Safe: Multiple trheads can change the value

-##### Swift:
-* TypeSafety -> `var name = 10, true` We cannot assign different types to the same variable.
+  - Type Safety -> `var name = 10, true` We cannot assign different types to the same variable.

-* TypeInference -> `var name = "ABC"`
+  - Type Inference -> `var name = "ABC"`
   - Optionals -> Internally it is an enum with two states (none and nil).
   - Structs
   - Generics
   - Closures
   - Higher Oreder Funcions (map, filter, sort)
   - Extensions
   - Value Types:
     - Array
     - String
     - Dictionary

-- Objects can be null
+`Objective-C`
+- Is an established, dynamic language that integrates well with C.
+- It offers powerful runtime features and is suitable for legacy projects.
-- Objects can be nil
+- It can also be gradually adopted in Swift projects.
+- Managers reference type, we need to manage the memory by ourselfs.
+- `Characteristics:`
+    - Everything is classes, theres no structs
+    - protocols
+    - category
+    - Enum -> But used with Int only
+        - Reference Type:
+            - NSString
+            - NSArray
+            - NSDictionary
+    - NSNameSpace

 ## Struct vs Classes:
 `Structs` are value type, meaning they can be copied and passed arround the code.
 Modifications in a copy don't affect the original.
 They do not support iheritance and are suitable for simple data models.